-PARAMETER OBJECTIVE PERCENTAGE Q&A Judges may ask questions related to the presentation.
-Judges will pose a hypothetical question to gather a teams sense of fallback plans should a technical issue arise during flight mission.
-N/A MISSION PLANNER SOFTWARE ASSESSMENT Teams will be presented with a mock mission.
-Teams will need to have Ardupilot Mission Planner software loaded onto the computer they are using and will share their screen with the judges.
-Teams must program the mission planning software to achieve the mission objective.
+PARAMETER OBJECTIVE POINTS MISSION PLANNER SOFTWARE ASSESSMENT Teams will be presented with a mock mission.
+Teams must have Ardupilot Mission Planner software loaded onto the computer they are using for the virtual FRR presentation and must share their screen with the judges.
+Teams have 15 minutes to program the mission planning software to achieve the mission objective.
 Failure to correctly execute command(s) will nullify the current and subsequent commands and the scoring will stop.
 Consider factors such as "automated take-off" and the setting of a home point as prerequisites to a successful mission.
-Teams will have 15 minutes to complete this objective.
-A judge will time the presentation, may provide a 2-minute warning, and cut off extended presentations as needed.
-25% OTHER SCORING FACTORS Aspects such as clarity, accuracy, logic, precision, relevance, depth, and suitability will be factored into the score.
-5% of 75 feet apart
+A judge will time this portion of the challenge, may provide a 2-minute warning, and will stop assessment as needed.
+0-25 points OTHER SCORING FACTORS Aspects such as clarity, accuracy, logic, precision, relevance, depth, and suitability will be factored into the score.
+0-5 points

-^{}Indicates these values are adjusted for the final compeition.
+\Indicates these values are adjusted for the final compeition.